aionnetwork/aion-docs/developers/tools/faucet.md

 2. [Steps](#steps)
 3. [Details](#details)

 Test faucets are a way for developers to get some `AION` coin to test on the Testnet (Mastery) with.
+They're quite handy.

 ## Prerequisites